rancher/rancher.github.io/os/system-services/adding-system-services/index.md

 ---
 title: Adding System Services in RancherOS
 layout: os-default
+redirect_from:
+  - os/system-services/
+  - os/configuration/system-services/
 ---

 ## Adding New System Services

 A system service is a container that can be run in either System Docker or Docker.
 Rancher provides services that are already available in RancherOS by adding them to the [os-services repo](https://github.com/rancher/os-services).
 Anything in the `index.yml` file from the repo will be an option shown when using the `ros service list` command.
 This command will list all system services and whether they are enabled or disabled.

 You can also create your own system service in the [Docker Compose](https://docs.docker.com/compose/) format.

 ### Enabling/Disabling System Services